epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 *Abstract*

 In the movie industry, creativity is generally considered to be a key factor in the success of a film.
 Actors often need to reinvent themselves to keep audiences hooked, but do they really ?
 If critics praise an actor's performance in a given movie, it becomes easy for the actor to develop a comfort zone and keep playing the same type of roles or characters.
 Our projects aims at discovering those comfort zones, when they are created and what happens when an actors steps out of it.
 Conversly, we also want to evaluate if a given role/character tends to be played only by a subset of actors and which feature(s) do these actors share.
-This could lead us to uncover racial or gender biases in film castings.
-First, we will focus on actors that tend to play the same type of movies, which might indicate an underlying comfort zone.
-Do they represent a big proportion of the actors ?
-Is there a clear distribution shift in perfromance when this actor is/isnt in his comfort zone ?
-Then, we will build on top of the work of David Bamman, Brendan O’Connor and Noah A. Smith in "Learning Latent Personas of Film Characters" by merging their personas with the characters and actors.
-The idea here is to identify in a more fine-grained approach if an actors exhibit a recurring persona accross the characters they play.
-Finally, we will reverse the question and uncover if a given character trope matches certain actor features.
+First, we focus on actors that tend to play the same type of movies, which might indicate an underlying comfort zone.
+Then, we use the results of the [original paper](http://www.cs.cmu.edu/~ark/personas/) in order to identify in a more fine-grained approach if an actors exhibit a recurring persona accross the characters they play.
+Finally, we will reverse the question and uncover if a given character trope matches certain actor features, which could lead us to uncover racial or gender biases in film castings.

 ## Structure of the repository